 Are there any alternatives?

 Another option for content creators is the Asus ZenBook Duo Pro.
 On top of the unique second screen of this laptop, the Duo Pro has an OLED 4K screen and fantastic Core i9 performance.
-It’s still the most powerful implementation of that chip for video editors and content creators.
+It’s still one of the most powerful implementation of that chip for video editors and content creators.

 How long will it last?

 Reliability has become a concern for Apple.
 The new keyboard is unlikely to have many of the same problems as before, and the laptop is no longer part of the emergency repair program.
 Considering how well-built and fully-loaded these laptops are, it should last at least five years.